 In a study by Omniture, it says that “utilizing a landing page to target your campaign traffic increases conversion rates by 25%.”
 A quarter of your leads is a big chunk to convert!

 Landing pages are designed for the sole purpose to convert website visitors into leads.
 It’s where your prospects “land” after clicking other marketing links that may come from an email campaign or a call to action.
+In the example below, Lead Pilot user, Kelley Financial Planning, has a compelling landing page that makes site visitors want to stay longer on the landing page.

 When you have a landing page, it’s important to include these 4 main parts: